jbequ5/Enigma-Machine-Miner/SYNAPSE-Deep-Dive.md

 Synapse is the primary consumer-facing access point to the entire intelligence layer.

 **How it works**:
-- The chat interface allows any authorized user to ask natural-language questions and receive the best available strategies, fragments, or meta-insights drawn from the live graph.
+- The chat interface allows any authorized user to ask natural-language questions and receive the best available strategies, fragments, or meta-insights drawn from the live global graph.
 - The Proactive Co-Pilot is truly agentic: during an active Enigma Machine run it continuously monitors key real-time metrics.
 When it detects a stall, EFS drop, or low heterogeneity, it surfaces context-aware suggestions with a one-click “Inject” option, complete with predicted EFS lift and provenance of the underlying fragments.
+Local Defense passes during stalls feed directly into meta-stall reflection.

 **Why it works**:
 It turns the abstract power of the shared intelligence into an immediate, practical daily advantage that raises success rates for every user while feeding new high-signal data back into the loop.